Sacha Delaye: Career

 Delaye is a youth product of Montpellier.
 He made his professional debut with the club in a 2–1 Ligue 1 win over Nantes on 23 May 2021.
 On 10 January 2023, Delaye joined Championnat National club Le Puy on loan for the rest of the season.

+In July 2024, Delaye joined Austrian 2.
+Liga club Austria Lustenua on a two-year contract.

 Personal life

 Delaye is the son of Philippe Delaye, who was also a professional footballer and played for Montpellier.